SushanThakur/mern-full/README.md

 # Fullstack Inventory Management App

-1. Home Page (Views all The available products)
+1. Home Page (Views all The available products, with options to delete and edit products)

 ![Home Page](./images/home-page.png)